bcrist/re4k/readme.md

 program them to 0 will have no effect and they will always read back as 1.
 Each macrocell slice is controlled mostly by fuses in one specific column, and pairs of macrocell slices are grouped together, so overall there will be 2 columns used, then 8 columns unused, then 2 more used columns, etc.

-# TODO
-* Bitstream configuration through zig
-* Bitstream decompilation
-* Hardware verification
-    * What happens if both GLB's PTOE/BIE are routed to the same GOE?  assuming they are summed, but should check with hardware.
-I don't think the fitter will allow this config.
-    * Why are there two fuses to enable the OSCTIMER? what happens if only one is enabled?
-    * Can you use input register feedback on MCs that aren't connected to pins?
-    * What happens if you violate the one-cold rule for GIs fuses?

 ## Bus Termination Options